Chief Creative Officer, Endemol Shine Group

 Chief Executive Officer

-Richard Johnston is Chief Executive Officer of Endemol Shine UK.
+Richard Johnston is Chief Executive Officer of Endemol Shine UK, the UK’s largest independent production company.

 Richard was appointed CEO in January 2015 having overseen the merger of the Endemol and Shine companies in the UK.
 He began his television career in 1996 when he joined Bazal Productions, the independent production company established by Sir Peter Bazalgette, as Financial Controller.
 Bazal later became part of Endemol where Richard went on to hold a number of senior positions including Joint Managing Director, Chief Financial Officer and Chief Operating Officer.